-The goal of the program is to train physicians or clinical psychologists working at the interface of psychiatry and primary care who will become academic leaders in primary care psychiatry / mental health services research.
+The goal of the program is to train physicians or clinical psychologists working at the interface of mental health and primary care who will become academic leaders in primary care / mental health integration research.
 The fellowship has been funded by NIMH for over two decades and has an excellent record of success.
 The majority of program graduates have been recruited to academic teaching and research positions in Psychiatry, Family Medicine, or Pediatrics and many have developed independent federal-, state- or foundation-funded research programs in mental health services research.

 How to Apply

-letters of recommendation, and a personal statement describing the individual’s
+letters of recommendation, a professional statement describing the individual’s

 Application materials may be sent by mail to

 the address below, or by email to email@example.com.
 For more information, please email Pam Collins at firstname.lastname@example.org.

 c/o Pam Collins

 of Psychiatry and Behavioral Sciences